MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/get-started-prompt-flow.md

 - An Azure Machine Learning workspace.
 The default storage for the workspace must be blob type.
 - An Azure OpenAI account, or an existing Azure OpenAI connection with a deployment.
 For more information, see [Create a resource and deploy a model using Azure OpenAI](/azure/cognitive-services/openai/how-to/create-resource).
   >[!NOTE]
-  If you want to secure your prompt flow with a virtual network, also follow the instructions at [Secure prompt flow with workspace managed virtual network](how-to-secure-prompt-flow.md#secure-prompt-flow-with-workspace-managed-virtual-network).
+  >If you want to secure your prompt flow with a virtual network, also follow the instructions at [Secure prompt flow with workspace managed virtual network](how-to-secure-prompt-flow.md#secure-prompt-flow-with-workspace-managed-virtual-network).

+<a name="set-up-connection"></a>
 ## Set up a connection

 A connection helps securely store and manage secret keys or other sensitive credentials required for interacting with Large Language Models (LLM) and other external tools such as Azure Content Safety.
 Connection resources are shared with all members in the workspace.